azamafridi23/Exercise-Rep-Counter-AI/README.md

-# Exercise Rep Counter AI
+# Exercise Rep Counter AI 🤖

-This project leverages advanced AI and computer vision to detect exercises in real-time, counting repetitions based on webcam footage.
-By utilizing OpenCV for camera access, TensorFlow/Keras for custom deep learning models, and MediaPipe for human pose estimation, this system can recognize exercises, count reps, and provide useful visualizations such as joint angles and exercise probabilities.
-The project is designed to be easily run on a local machine, with clear installation and setup instructions.
+This project leverages advanced AI 🤖 and computer vision 👁️ to detect exercises in real-time, counting repetitions based on webcam footage 📷.
+By utilizing OpenCV for camera access, TensorFlow/Keras for custom deep learning models, and MediaPipe for human pose estimation, the system accurately recognizes exercises, tracks repetitions, and provides insightful visualizations such as joint angles and exercise probabilities.
+Designed for ease of use, this project can be seamlessly run on a local machine, with clear installation and setup instructions.

 ## Demo
 - Video: